ruby-on-wheels/ruby-on-wheels.github.io/_posts/2022-09-16-building-the-seating-area.md

 ![Tabletop mounted on the table leg](/assets/images/IMG_5166.jpg)

-Similar to my previous van, I crafted s base from the same oak wood to securely mount the table on the double floor.
+Similar to my previous van, I crafted a base from the same oak wood to securely mount the table on the double floor.

 ![Base for the table built out of oak wood](/assets/images/IMG_5161.jpg)